sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 client_assertion

 > The value of the signed client authentication JWT generated as described below.
-The RP must generate a new assertion JWT for each call to the token endpoint.
+The Relying Party must generate a new assertion JWT for each call to the token endpoint.